Ukraine slows Russian advance under shadow of nuclear threat

-Explosions and gunfire that have disrupted life since the invasion began last weekappeared to subside around Kyiv overnight, as Ukrainian and Russian delegations prepared to meet Monday on Ukraine’s border with Belarus.
+Explosions and gunfire that have disrupted life since the invasion began last week appeared to subside around Kyiv overnight, as Ukrainian and Russian delegations met Monday on Ukraine’s border with Belarus.
 It’s unclear what, if anything, those talks would yield.

 Terrified Ukrainian families huddled in shelters, basements or corridors, waiting to find out.
-Exact death tolls are unclear, but Ukraine’s president says at least 16 children have been killed and another 45 wounded, among hundreds, perhaps thousands, of other casualties.
-Millions have fled homes or the country all together.
+Exact death tolls are unclear, but the U.N. human rights chief said 102 civilians have been killed and hundreds wounded — warning that figure was likely a vast undercount — and Ukraine’s president said at least 16 children were among the dead.
+More than 500,000 people have fled the country since the invasion, another U.N. official said Monday — among the millions who have left their homes.

 The relative lull in warfare Monday morning in Ukraine was unlikely to last.